-On light Industrial work, Foremen are required for eight (8) workers at a rate of 10% over the Insulators /Asbestos Workers rate.
-General Foremen will be required when there are one (1) Foreman or more at 15% over the Insulators/Asbestos
+On light Industrial work, a Foreman are required for eight (8) workers at a rate of 10% over the Insulators /Asbestos Workers rate.
+General Foreman will be required when there are one (1) Foreman or more at 15% over the Insulators/Asbestos Workers rate.